Prachiy031/Banking-Application/README.md

 I have used postman for testing  endpoints defined in controller.

-In future I'll am focusing on: Docker, Kubernetes to implement for this project.
+In future I am focusing on: Docker, Kubernetes to implement for this project.

 Skills: Java, Spring Boot, Maven, Spring cloud, Postman, Keycloak UI, MySQL, SQL